tytso/xfstests-bld/Documentation/building-xfstests.md

 ## Building the xfstests tarball

-You may skip explicitly building the xfstests tarball if you are using the `do-all` convenience script to build a test appliance, as described in [building-rootfs](building-rootfs.md).
+You may skip explicitly building the xfstests tarball if you are using the `build-appliance` script to build a test appliance, as described in [building-rootfs](building-rootfs.md).
 Otherwise, you can build the tarball as follows:

     $BUILD_ENV make clean
     $BUILD_ENV make